 The quick way to awesomeness

-- Select your desired date range, activity type, and user group
+- Select your desired date range and user group

 - Once you have set the preferred parameters, details of the activities will be available

-- If needed, you can export this information as a CSV via the download button
+- Download and export this information as a CSV

 Learn how it's done